daviduhden/i2pd-browser/README.md

 - **Pre-configuring Firefox**: Firefox is pre-configured for use with I2Pd, including necessary settings adjustments.
 - **Automatic downloads**:
   - **NoScript extension**: The script downloads and installs the NoScript extension for added security.
-  - **Language packs**: Language packs for Firefox are automatically downloaded based on the system language.
+  - **Language packs**: Language packs for Firefox are automatically downloaded.
 - **Checksum verification**: Ensures the integrity of the downloaded Firefox package.
 - **Environment preservation**: Maintains the environment variables and arguments when executing the `start-i2pd-browser` script, ensuring consistent configuration and behavior.
 - **Self-modifying .desktop file**: